 2. Who is Norman Kerth?

 He is a consultant based in Portland, Oregon, and has over 20 years of experience working with companies to develop specification and design methodologies, emphasizing object-oriented technologies.
-He has helped organizations such as Microsoft, IBM, American Express, Nike, and the US Army.
+He has helped organizations like Microsoft, IBM, American Express, Nike, and the US Army.
 In case you want to learn more about his resume before trusting him.

 Sadly, the expert suffered a disabling accident some years ago.
 You can learn more about Norman Kerth's situation.